Nine Great Reasons to Volunteer

 We are often also looking for people to provide Reception and Administration support in our Stroud, Dursley and Cirencester offices.

 We are also currently looking for a volunteer to provide administrative support to our Money Advice specialists in Stroud.
 Tasks will include data processing, collating statistical information, dealing with correspondence and liaising with clients and creditors.
 If you have a good level of basis numeracy, good organisational and ICT skills and good interpersonal skills, we'd love to hear from you.
 There will be opportunities to train as a full Debt Advice Worker if you are interested, plus the chance to develop your skills and knowledge in all other areas of advice.

 Finally, do you love organising fndraising events?
 Or can you run fundraising campaigns on social media?
 If so, please get in touch as we want to increase our team of fundraising volunteers.

 For all the above roles, just download the application form here and send it back to us at the address shown at the bottom of the form, depending on whether you want to volunteer in Stroud or Cotswolds.

 If you are more interested in the overall governance of the charity and have the ability to think strategically and see the bigger picture, you might like to consider becoming a Trustee.
-We are particularly currently looking to recruit a new Treasurer due to the recent retirement of our treasurer from ill-health. the Role Description is here.
-If you're interested in applying, download the Trustee application form here and the Trustee Skills Audit form here and return them to the addresss shown on the form.
+We're particularly looking for Trustees with knowledge of the Cotswolds communities and/or with expertise in PR or marketing.
+If you're interested in applying, download the Trustee application form here and the Trustee Skills Audit form here and return them to the addresss shown on the application form.

 To be honest, whatever your skills or interests, if you'd like to get involved to support our work, then we'd love to hear from you and to discuss what you can do to help.